sk2001git/TiktokHackathon/README.md

 5. Upload/Choose a `Project Document` which you need to check the compliance of
 6. Pick the requirements you want to check if the uploaded `Project Document` fufils
 7. Click `Run Verification` and see the results
+8. Click on any verified criterion to see the reasoning behind the result

 ## How It Works